 Parallel gap welding is a resistance welding process for bonding two parts together by placing both electrodes against the same surface on just one part.
 Weld current flows from one electrode through the top part and partially into the bottom part before returning to the power supply via the second electrode.
 Parallel gap welding is mostly applied in manufacturing of battery packs, medical or automotive sensor wire to PCB, solar cells, hybrid or microwave circuitry, thin or thick film substrate and fine line printed circuit trace repair.

 To get a successful bonding by parallel gap welding, part geometry is important to localize the current flows.
 Parts made in electrically resistive materials such as nickel and steel alloys can be easily welded to the same alloys.
-If the thickness of the top part exceed 0.15 mm, it is necessary to use special geometry design at the top part, since very little weld current flows through the bottom part in this case.
+If the top part is thick, it is necessary to use special geometry design at the top part, since very little weld current flows through the bottom part .
 Electrically conductive materials such as aluminum or copper is much more difficult for parallel gap welding, because most of the weld current flows through the top parts, not into the bottom part.
 Also the high thermal conductivity of these materials transfers the weld heat very quickly.

 To control the weld current and make enough weld heat, below two techniques are mostly used:

-- Add slots to block the direct weld current path in the tap part.
+- Add slots to block the direct weld current path in the top part.

 - Add projections to localize the current through the desired path.